13 Critical Customer Support Challenges to Overcome (2023)

 It’s not ideal, but it happens to every business.
 When your service experiences an unexpected outage, panicked customers will come knocking.
 In these moments, it’s difficult not to feel helpless knowing that customers aren’t getting the product or service they need and that some technical factors are simply out of your control.

-It’s reasonable to expect that your customers may be frustrated in these moments, and it’s a natural reaction to want to pacify, act, and resolve.
-In the moments when it’s not immediately possible, it’s critical that your reps avoid oversimplifying the situation and overpromising the resolution.
+It’s reasonable to expect your customers to be frustrated in these moments, and it’s a natural reaction to want to alleviate, act, and resolve.
+In the moments when it’s not immediately possible, your reps must avoid oversimplifying the situation and overpromising the resolution.

 The best approach is to be transparent with customers about what the problem appears to be at that moment, including if there is no current estimated time of resolution.
 At the end of the day, your team is putting all their effort into getting the service back on track – and that’s what should be conveyed.